-Andrea Swanagan joined the Office of Strategic Planning & Institutional Research as Strategic Planning Program Director in April 2013.
-Prior to her current role, Andrea served as an analyst for the Executive Vice President.
+Andrea Swanagan was appointed Director of Institutional Research in July 2017.
+She originally joined the Office of Strategic Planning & Institutional Research (OSPIR) as a Strategic Planning Program Director in April 2013.
+Prior to her time in OSPIR, Andrea served as an analyst for the Executive Vice President.
 She has also participated in the University’s leadership rotation program, during which time she worked in the Office of Student Affairs and OSPIR.
 She initially returned to the University in 2007 as the Director of Worldwide Clubs in the Notre Dame Alumni Association.

 Strategic Planning Program Director